sensorlab/sensorlab.github.io/content/00-anomaly-detection.md

 title: Anomaly detection
 draft: False
 featured_image: anomaly-detection.svg
-position: 0
+position: 3
 ---

-Time series anomaly detection is an important and yet unsolved challenge that is relevant for developing, maintaining and monitoring various aspects of smart infrastructures.
-One of our original contributions to the area consists in the definition of [four types of anomalies](https://ieeexplore.ieee.org/document/9264175) relevant for monitoring the quality of the wireless links between various smart objects.
-A second original contribution consists of using [time series to image transformations](https://arxiv.org/abs/2104.00972) for advancing the state of the art in detection performance.
+Time series anomaly detection remains a key challenge for developing, maintaining and monitoring smart infrastructures.
+Our early contributions defined [four types of wireless link anomalies](https://ieeexplore.ieee.org/document/9264175) and introduced [time-series-to-image transformations](https://arxiv.org/abs/2104.00972) to advance detection performance.
+More recently we have moved to graph-based methods, with a [visibility-graph approach for digital-twin edge networks](https://doi.org/10.1109/OJCOMS.2024.3393853) and an [explainable semantic characterization of anomalies for digital twins](https://doi.org/10.1016/j.comnet.2024.110660) that turns black-box detectors into interpretable monitoring tools.